When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 A low FPS rate can seriously spoil all the fun during a thrilling gaming session.

-While random computer hardware upgrades may help you in enhancing the same fps rate, they may not provide you the desired satisfaction that can be achieved while following the below-mentioned steps.
+While random computer hardware upgrades may help you enhance the same fps rate, they may not provide you the desired satisfaction that can be achieved while following the below-mentioned steps.

 1. Defrag the primary hard drive